How to Fix Probe error — temperature probe issue on LG LSEL6335F (Electric Range)

 • The oven fails to preheat or reaches temperature much slower than normal

-These issues are most commonly caused by a faulty or damaged oven temperature probe, which can fail due to normal wear, physical damage from heavy cookware, or corrosion from grease buildup over time.
+These issues usually stem from a faulty or damaged oven temperature probe, which can fail due to normal wear, physical damage from heavy cookware, or corrosion from grease buildup over time.

 Safety First